 The Library will dispose of surplus materials in a manner which is consistent with general principles of fairness in disposal of public properties and which maximizes library revenue.

 The Board of Trustees and the Library recognize the services provided by volunteers as important in supplementing Library staff and meeting the Library’s public service objectives.
 Volunteers will be adequately trained, supervised, and recognized for their performance.
+On-site volunteer activities are limited to the open hours of the libraries.
 No Library unit shall be dependent on volunteers for its daily operation.

 In the case of an objection to library materials the following procedure will be implemented: